andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 To run other sample code or demo applications, build them from the source files delivered with the installation.
 To learn how to build these, see the [Inference Engine Code Samples Overview](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html#build_samples_linux) and the [Demo Applications Overview](https://docs.openvinotoolkit.org/latest/_demos_README.html#build_the_demo_applications) section.

-### <a name="download-models"></a> Download Models
+### <a name="download-models"></a> Step 1: Download Models

-#### Requirement: A model specific for you inference task
+You must have a model specific for you inference task.
 Example model types are:
-- Classification (AlexNet, GoogleNet, SqueezeNet, others) - Detect one type of element in a frame.
+- Classification (AlexNet, GoogleNet, SqueezeNet, others) - Detects one type of element in a frame.
-- Object Detection (SSD, YOLO) - Draw bounding boxes around multiple types of objects.
+- Object Detection (SSD, YOLO) - Draws bounding boxes around multiple types of objects.
 - Custom (Often based on SSD)

-#### Find a model suitable for the OpenVINO™ toolkit:
+To find a model suitable for the OpenVINO™ toolkit, you can:

-Use one of these options.

 - Download public and Intel's pre-trained models from the [Open Model Zoo](https://github.com/opencv/open_model_zoo) using [Model Downloader tool](https://docs.openvinotoolkit.org/latest/_tools_downloader_README.html#model_downloader_usage).
 - Download from GitHub*, Caffe* Zoo, TensorFlow* Zoo, etc.
 - Train your own model.

 This guide uses the Model Downloader to get pre-trained models.

-Use one of these options:
+Use one of these options to find a model:

 * **List models available in the downloader**:
 ```sh